esk2187/STAT3106Project/README.md

    - **headline_shift_FINAL.ipynb**: including .ipynb within the zip
    - **outputs** folder: includes all plots showing model performance and inferential applications.
 Also contains the final dataset of tested headlines with classified ideology.
    - **requirements.txt**: Python package dependencies.
 Install with pip install -r requirements.txt before running the pipeline locally
    - **app** folder: contains code for active learning app.
-Notably, this is for a temporary app interface that we used during prototyping.
-Our final, permanent app codebase can be found in the following repository: https://github.com/dingdongtinz/headline-shift/tree/main
+In our prototype we used this to host a locally-hosted app interface, and crucially we used this to collect our 1,095 labels.
+For this reason, we keep this original code for documentation purposes.However, our final, permanently-hosted app codebase can be found in the following repository (included separately so as to not interfere with the organization of the current codebase: https://github.com/dingdongtinz/headline-shift/tree/main
    - **data** folder: contains data, including:
       - **qbias_clean**: “QBIAS Media Bias in Search Queries” dataset of 21,000+ headlines labeled left/center/right by political ideology.
    - **emotionality_labels_more**: 1,095 headlines hand-annotated for emotionality training signal.